psycopg/psycopg/docs/advanced/pool.rst

 A typical way to use the pool is to create a single instance of it, as a global object, and to use this object in the rest of the program, allowing other functions, modules, threads to use it.
-This is only a common use however, and not the necessary one; in particular the connection pool act as a context manager and can be closed automatically at the end of its ``with`` block::
+This is only a common use however, and not the necessary one; in particular the connection pool acts as a context manager and can be closed automatically at the end of its ``with`` block::

     with my_pool as ConnectionPool(conninfo, **kwargs):